Elliptic curves and Fourier coefficients of meromorphic modular forms: Poles of higher order

-where $M_k^{\mero,C}$ denotes the space of meromorphic modular forms of level $1$ and weight $k$ with precisely one pole at (the point on $\clh$ corresponding to) $C$, and $S_k^{\mero,C}$ denotes its subspace consisting of elements having vanishing constant terms in the Fourier expansions.
-In Kazalicki--Scholl \cite{kazalicki-scholl}, the similar quotient where $C$ is replaced by the cusp $\infty$ already occurred and was used to prove the ASD congruences satisfied by weakly holomorphic modular forms.
-Specifically, they provided a cohomological interpretation of the quotient and transferred the ASD congruences to the action of the Frobenius at $p$ on the cohomology side.
-In our case, a cohomological interpretation of the quotient also exists and was discussed in Brown--Fonseca \cite{brown-fonseca}, where they also related it to $\Sym^{k-2}C$.
-This suggests that these meromorphic modular forms should be linked to symmetric powers of elliptic curves through the ASD congruences.
+where $M_k^{\mero,C}$ denotes the space of meromorphic modular forms of weight $k$ and level $1$ with precisely one pole at (the point on $\clh$ corresponding to) $C$, and $S_k^{\mero,C}$ denotes its subspace consisting of elements with vanishing constant terms in the Fourier expansions.
+Here a similar quotient where $C$ is replaced by the cusp $\infty$ occurred in Kazalicki--Scholl \cite{kazalicki-scholl}, where they interpreted the quotient cohomologically and proved the ASD congruences of weakly holomorphic modular forms.
+In our case, a cohomological interpretation of the quotient was discussed in Brown--Fonseca \cite{brown-fonseca}, which was related to $\Sym^{k-2}C$.
+This suggests that these meromorphic modular forms should be linked to symmetric powers of elliptic curves via the ASD congruences.

-The guiding philosophy in our case is that the action of $U_p$ on the modular form side \footnote{Indeed, there is no $U_p$ action on the space of modular forms that is considered, since the $U_p$ operator increases the level and shifts the pole.
-Still, we will formally define the $U_p$ operator by $\sum a_nq^n\mapsto \sum a_{pn}q^n$.} should correspond to the action of the Frobenius at $p$ on the elliptic curve side.
+The guiding philosophy in our case is that the action of $U_p$ on the modular form side \footnote{Indeed, there is no $U_p$ action on the space $\MMF_{k,C}$, since the $U_p$ operator increases the level and shifts the pole.
+Still, we will formally consider the $U_p$ operator as defined by $\sum a_nq^n\mapsto \sum a_{pn}q^n$.} should correspond to the action of the Frobenius at $p$ on the elliptic curve side.

 Let $p$ be a good prime of $C$ and let $P_p(X)$ denote the characteristic polynomial of the Frobenius at $p$ on $\Sym^{k-2}C$.
 Then,

 where $\alpha_p$ and $\beta_p$ are the two roots of $X^2-a_p(C)X+p$.
 The expectation is that $F=\frac{E_k}{(j-j(C))^r}$ should satisfy the following ASD congruence